apluslms/a-plus-rst-tools/README.md

   resampled after each attempt).
 * `category`: exercise category
 * `status`: exercise status (default "unlisted").
 See available [statuses](#list-of-exercise-statuses).
-* `reveal-model-at-max-submissions`: If true, the questionnaire feedback reveals the model solution after the user has consumed all submission attempts.
+* `reveal-model-at-max-submissions`: The questionnaire feedback reveals the model solution after the user has consumed all submission attempts.
   The feedback may reveal the model solution even before the exercise deadline.
   Note that A+ has a separate feature for showing exercise model solutions after the deadline.
+Can be set to true or false.
+The default value can be set in index.rst with the field `questionnaire-default-reveal-model-at-max-submissions`.
+  By default false.
+* `show-model`: Students may open the model solution in A+ after the module deadline.
+Can be set to true or false.
+The default value can be set in index.rst with the field `questionnaire-default-show-model`.
+By default true.
 * `allow-assistant-viewing`: Allows assistants to view the submissions of the students.
   Can be set to true or false.
 Overrides any options set in the conf.py or config.yaml files.
 * `allow-assistant-grading`: Allows assistants to grade the submissions of the students.